Donald Trump On Mike Pence: He Wants to ‘Hang’ All Gay People - IR.net

 According to Meyer’s story in The New Yorker, “During a meeting with a legal scholar, Trump belittled Pence’s determination to overturn Roe v.
 Wade.
 The legal scholar had said that, if the Supreme Court did so, many states would likely legalize abortion on their own.
 ‘You see?’
 Trump asked Pence.
 ‘You’ve wasted all this time and energy on it, and it’s not going to end abortion anyway.’
 When the conversation turned to gay rights, Trump motioned toward Pence and joked, ‘Don’t ask that guy—he wants to hang them all!’

-While Trump may have been stating the above in a joking manner, it is clear that the President does;t agree on his Vice President’s stances on numerous issues that he too has been seemingly fighting for.
-It is also disgusting that he’s bring on a man who he can joke about wanting to have all gays hung.
+While Trump may have been stating the above in a joking manner, it is clear that the President doesn’t agree on his Vice President’s stances on numerous issues that he too has been seemingly fighting for.
+It is also disgusting that he’s bringing on a man who he can joke about wanting to have all gays hung.

 Let’s hear your thoughts on this story in the comments section below.